White House announces US diplomatic boycott of 2022 Winter Olympics in Beijing - KESQ

 Psaki said that the diplomatic boycott of the games does not mean “that is the end of the concerns we will raise about human rights abuses.”

-Asked whether the US is trying to get other allies to join the US in the diplomatic boycott, Psaki said the White House has informed its allies of the US decision and “obviously we will leave it to them to make their own decisions.”
+The White House has informed its allies abroad of the US decision, Psaki said.

-Psaki also said the White House did not feel it was the “right step” or fair, to penalize US athletes by holding an entire US boycott of the Olympics.
+Psaki also said the White House did not feel it was the “right step” or fair, to penalize US athletes who have been training for years by holding an entire US boycott of the Olympics.
+The last time the US fully boycotted the Olympics was in 1980 when former President Jimmy Carter was in office.

+The US typically sends a delegation to the Olympics — first lady Jill Biden lead the US’s diplomatic delegation to the Tokyo 2020 Olympics, which took place over the summer after being postponed because of the Covid-19 pandemic.

+Next year’s Winter Olympics was not a topic of conversation during the three-and-a-half hour summit that Biden and Chinese President Xi Jinping held last month.
+The summit didn’t yield any major breakthroughs, and none were expected ahead of time.

 The-CNN-Wire